Agda Montelius: Biography

-Montelius was born in Köping in 1850, the daughter of the government defence minister and noble Lieutenant General Alexander Reuterskiöld and Anna Schenström.
+Montelius was born in Köping, Sweden in 1850, the daughter of the government defence minister and noble lieutenant general Alexander Reuterskiöld and Anna Schenström.
 She was educated at the fashionable girls' school Hammarstedtska flickskolan in Stockholm.

 On 20 September 1871, she married the Swedish archaeologist and professor Oscar Montelius (1843–1921).

 She was described as diminutive, calm, kind and thoughtful, dutiful and always busy with her many projects.
 She had bad eyesight and eventually became blind in one eye.
 Her own personal ideals was simple and strict.

 Montelius was regarded as a central figure and an ideal among the women of the higher middle class in Stockholm.
 Lydia Wahlström often engaged her as an exam witness for the students of the girls' school Åhlinska skolan.

 Philanthropic work

 Montelius was the leading figure of the Swedish philanthropy in the early 20th century.
 Her principle was to help people help themselves.

-She was member of the committee (1885–1901) and the chairperson (1900–1901) of the women's society Nya Idun (New Idun); the Maria skyddsförening (Maria Protection Society) 1879–1892, co-founder and chairperson of Föreningen för välgörenhetens ordnande or FVO (Society of Organised Charity) in 1889–1911 as well as managing director of the FVO central committee in 1911–1920.
+She was member of the committee (1885–1901) of the women's society Nya Idun (New Idun) and its chairperson (1900–1901); the Maria skyddsförening (Maria Protection Society) 1879–1892, co-founder and chairperson of Föreningen för välgörenhetens ordnande or FVO (Society of Organised Charity) in 1889–1911 as well as managing director of the FVO central committee in 1911–1920.
 She was a member of the central committee in the Sällskapet för uppmuntran av öm och sedlig modersvård (Society for the Encouragement of Tender and Decent Motherly Care) in 1901–1920, co-founder and committee member of the Centralförbundet för socialt arbete (Central Committee of Social Work) or CSA in 1903–1909 and Svenska fattigvårdsförbundet (Swedish Poor Care Society) in 1909–1920.